hyperledger-solang/solang/docs/language/expressions.rst

  	bool even = (value % 2) == 0;

-It is not allowed to assign an integer to a bool; an explicit comparision is needed to turn it into a bool.
+It is not allowed to assign an integer to a bool; an explicit comparison is needed to turn it into a bool.

 Increment and Decrement operators